Integrating AI and machine learning in radiology workflows – the reality

 At Blackford, we have achieved this through the development of a platform for automated image analysis and processing that is integrated with workflows including image capture, storage, interpretation, viewing and sharing.

 By partnering with the industry’s leading technology providers, multiple automated processing solutions can be quickly deployed on a single platform and integrated into any PACS or image viewer.

-A single platform simplifies the management of multiple AI and intelligent image processing modules, with a centralised access point for training, support and monitoring of the overall solution.
-Additional modules can be added quickly and easily, and use of existing resources is optimized.
+A single platform simplifies the management of multiple AI and other image processing modules, with a centralised access point for training, support and monitoring of the overall solution.
+Additional applications can be added quickly and easily, and use of existing resources is optimized.

 Developers of innovative AI technologies benefit from the platform’s integration with existing imaging systems, which also controls the flow of medical imaging data to and from applications.
 This ensures new technology can be quickly and easily implemented – greatly reducing costs associated with customer acquisition, and time from development to revenue.

 Learn more via our presentation The Challenges of Integrating Algorithmic Solutions into Clinical Workflows or contact us to find out more on how the Blackford Platform can be used to deploy multiple AI, Machine Learning and other image process technologies.